 Q: How will we hear about the performance of the Tiny Trash project?

 A: We have recycling and trash weights for buildings on campus.
 Some buildings share dumpsters, including SH, AJB, and BCSB (shared with JH, MLH, MH, and PH).
 For CNB, USB, and EPB, recycling and trash weights are specific to those buildings.
 We will be able to look at these weights, though, and see how the project is affecting waste and recycling weights.
-It will be most clear in CNB, USB, and EPB.

 Q: What if I don't want to go along with the Tiny Trash project?